dev4press/coreactivity/readme.txt

 == Description ==

 CoreActivity is a free plugin for monitoring and logging various activities of the WordPress powered website.
-The plugin is highly modular, with events registered and controlled by the multiple Components.
+The plugin is highly modular, with events registered and controlled by multiple Components.

-Currently, plugin has 23 components with total of 117 events, with direct integration with 9 popular plugins.
+Currently, plugin has 23 components with a total of 117 events, with direct integration with 9 popular plugins.

 = WordPress Core Components =
 * Attachments (3 events)
 * Comments (2 events)
 * Errors (6 events)
 * Notifications (4 events)
-* Options (5 events)
+* Options (7 events)
 * Plugins (5 events)
 * Posts (3 events)
 * Terms (3 events)